bwagenseller/bwagenseller.github.io/learn_to_code/java/java_classes.md

 So, 'Dragonborn' is a class, but any _individual_ instance of a 'Dragonborn' is not a class, but a specific person (such as the main character in Skyrim).

+# General Notes on Classes

+Notes:
+* Class names start with upper-case letters.
+* Static methods / functions in the same class do not need the class name to be called.
+* There can be multiple classes in a single .java file, but this is usually not the case.
+ * This stems from an old Java practice that allowed multiple classes so long as only one was public, but this is frowned upon by developers now.

 # Class vs Object

 You must know the difference between a class an an object; a class is a grouping, but an object is an instance of that class; that is to say, class:object as Dragonborn:(main character in Skyrim).